Community-Engaged Learning Faculty Fellowship Program

 - Matthew Walton, Assistant Professor, Comparative Political Theory, Department of Political Science

-The CETFFP will support faculty members teaching CEL and CER courses, leading to the enhancement of CEL and CER course offerings at U of T and strengthened partnerships between U of T and non-profit/public sector organizations across the GTA and beyond.
+The CELFFP supports faculty members teaching CEL and CER courses, leading to the enhancement of CEL and CER course offerings at U of T and strengthened partnerships between U of T and non-profit/public sector organizations across the GTA.

 A series of course development workshops and a $2000 stipend are available per fellow to support professional or course development in the area of CEL and CER.

 Fellows are expected to participate in all aspects of the program:

-- Attend four 2-3 hour course development workshops/fellowship meetings in the 2019-20 academic year (approximately 10 hours over the academic year)
+- Attend 4 course development workshops/fellowship meetings in the 2020-2021 academic year (approximately 10 hours in total).

-- Participate in a CEL/CER Faculty Fellows’ roundtable at CCP’s annual Faculty Institute on CEL/CER in 2021 to discuss the course development and delivery process
+- Participate in a CEL/CER faculty fellows’ roundtable at CCP’s annual Faculty Institute on CEL/CER in 2022 to discuss the course development and delivery process.

-- Submit a short final report with a copy of the final syllabus and associated assignments (at end of first offering of CEL/CER course)
+- Submit a short final report with a copy of the final syllabus and associated assignments (at the end of the first offering of the CEL/CER course).

-- Support future CEL Faculty Fellows in a mentoring role to support development of CEL courses by attending at least one workshop and fellows meeting in the year following
+- Support future CEL faculty fellows in a mentoring role by attending at least one workshop/fellows meeting in 2022-2023.

 Eligibility, application & selection processes

 The program is open to any continuing appointment faculty member at the University of Toronto who is/will be scheduled to teach a new or existing CEL or CER course in the 2021-2022 academic year.
 Of the 5-8 fellowships per year there will be a preference for at least one representative from each of the following: Humanities, Social Sciences, Physical Sciences, Life Sciences, and from each campus.
 Applications will be assessed by a committee comprised of experienced CEL faculty and staff from the Centre for Community Partnerships.